 As a first step toward building the programmes, PARC, guided by partners in the continent is convening a series of co-creation workshops to identify priority research agendas on each of the three capstone areas.

 In the workshops, key actors from civil society, advocacy, governments, regional economic communities, continental bodies, technical agencies and academia, will jointly identify priority evidence and knowledge needs to help advance the realization of policy agendas and commitments on issues of sexual and gender-based violence, including child marriage; the development of care systems for young children and older adults; and access to adequate and sustainably managed water, sanitation and hygiene.
 Workshops are scheduled for late 2021 and early 2022.
 A WASH workshop was held on 28 October in conjunction with the AUC, as well as a session at the African Girls Summit in Niamey, Niger, on 18 November 2021.
+A second co-creation workshop took place 7-11 March; it was convened through the Centre for collaboration in Africa, University of Stellenbosch and in conjunction with APHRC.

 Policy engagement in each of the capstone programmes will seek to be effective and appropriate, and respectful of Africa’s aspiration to embed the collective identification and pursuit of policy directions through continental and sub- regional mechanisms, which can help promote and shape national level policy making and action.